dimitra-savvani/UAV-swarm-navigation-and-target-check/README.md

 # ROS_multiple_iris

-A project developed mainly with Python and C++ using the ROS framework.
-A swarm of drones surveils a forest area and checks multiple locations to detect whether a fire has started.
-Following are instructions for installing and checking its features.
+* A project developed mainly with Python and C++ using the ROS framework.
+* A swarm of drones surveils a forest area and checks multiple locations to detect whether a fire has started.
+* Following are some instructions for installing and checking its features.

 * [Installation instructions](https://github.com/dimitra-savvani/ROS_multiple_iris/blob/main/Instructions/Inastall_and_test_multiple_Iris.md)